 - Thrives with high degree of responsibility

 Career opportunities for histology technicians are excellent, as histology remains a growing field.
 The current need for certified histology technicians far exceeds the supply of trained professionals nationwide.

-Employment is available in clinical, research and private laboratories.
+Employment is widely available in clinical pathology and private laboratories.
+Some may work in research, veterinary, pharmaceutical and forensic laboratories.
 Advancement is also possible into areas such as education, test development, quality assurance and management.

 According to the 2013 American Society for Clinical Pathology Wage and Vacancy Survey, the median average wage of a histology technician is $23.96 an hour, which is $49,837 annually.